bendr/bendr.github.com/dev/docs/setup/setup.md

 validate your content.

 <br>
-After you have completed the setup above, please go to the [tutorial page](../tutorial/tutorial.html), which will get your started with Web application development with Bender.
+After you have completed the setup above, you can check that Bender is running by visiting the URL `dev/dom/runtime.svg?href=test/logo.xml` in your browser (the URL should be prefixed by the location where Bender was installed.)
+The Bender logo should appear.
+Your next step is to go to the [tutorial page](../tutorial/tutorial.html), which will get your started with Web application development with Bender.